-Hermelín is the Czech version of Camembert, made domestically since the early 20th century, and pickling it in spiced oil turned a simple cheese into a beer-hall legend.
-Found in nearly every Czech hospoda, the marinated wheel embodies the national art of pairing food with the country's famous beer.
+Hermelín is the Czech answer to Camembert, developed after World War I: with the "Camembert" name patent-protected and the French recipe ill-suited to local taste, Czech dairies switched to pasteurized milk and a different white mould to make their own bloomy soft cheese.
+The name — from the white ermine fur of royal robes, echoing the cheese's fine white rind — was registered in 1946.
+Pickling it in spiced oil turned a simple cheese into a beer-hall legend.
+Found in nearly every Czech hospoda, the marinated wheel is a cornerstone of the Czech habit of pairing food with the country's famous beer.
 The longer it steeps, the more the garlic and chili infuse the softening cheese, making it a make-ahead staple of home pantries.

 The cheese turns lusciously soft and runs at the center, sharp with garlic and warm with chili and paprika.
 Smeared on crusty bread with a forkful of the marinated onion, it is salty, pungent, and made for a cold pilsner.